Gxwhipp/Fitnite-Topology-Enumeration/README.md

 This example computes the number of topologies on 10 elements using the 9535241 7-basic numbers computed in an earlier run.
 In this case the 9535241 7-basic numbers were split in 2000 seperate files (file names of which are in seed7.txt), each of which contains about 4768 7-basic numbers.
-Each of these 2000 seperate files are distrubuted out to the 7 computers in my local area network where they are processed in Distributed mode as described above.
-As each one of the 2000 seperate files is processed, the partial results are written back to the computer responsible for distributing the work.
-After all 2000 files have been processed the partial results are recombined to give the the final total.
+Each of these 2000 separate files are distrubuted out to the 7 computers in my local area network where they are processed in Paritiioned Mode as described above.
+As each one of the 2000 separate files is processed, the partial results are written back to the computer responsible for distributing the work.
+After all 2000 files have been processed the partial results are recombined using a Perl script to give the the final total.

 In this case, the head computer responsible for distributing the work load is the Intel Core I5 mentioned above, and the remaining six are various 6-8 year old boxes that I could find plus one Raspberry Pi.
-With this setup it required about 3 hours to compute f(10) as opposed to 34 hours for basic mode and 9 hours for distributed partitioned mode.
+With this setup it required about 3 hours to compute f(10) as opposed to 34 hours for Basic Mode and 9 hours for Partitioned Mode.

 The seven nodes in my local area network are about as many as my wife will allow in the basement.
 Seven is also about as many as I care to try to keep configured and up to date etc.

-It would be better to have nodes that are similar in capability but with more cores.
+It would be better to have nodes that are similar in capability and with more cores.
 The AMD 16 core Thread Rippers are enticing if I can find the time and money.
 I did try to program my algorithm to use the Nvidia 1070 graphics card that the VR games required, but without much success.
 I did get it to run but without significant run time improvement.
 No doubt because I didn't know what I was doing.